Somorovd/card-game-system/v1/notes/slay-the-spire.md

 )
 ```

-**Bag of Marbles** - At the start of each combaat, apply 1 Vulnerable to ALL enemies
+**Bag of Marbles** - At the start of each combat, apply 1 Vulnerable to ALL enemies

 ```python
 Relic("Bag of Marbles")